PatateMagique/DeepLearning_HateSpeech/README.md

 # 5. Code demonstration

-A screecast of our code running can be found [here](https://drive.google.com/drive/folders/1osaqP4ldN92U1EOQLPcktUfZ9bvtTNlm?usp=share_link)
+A screecast of our code running and our trained saved weights can be found [here](https://drive.google.com/drive/folders/1osaqP4ldN92U1EOQLPcktUfZ9bvtTNlm?usp=share_link)